MisterHW/LEDCard/readme.md

 - LED efficiency too low (~50 lm/W)
 - CR2032 batteries inadequate
 - Inrush current may lead to contact degradation of the push button over time.
+- Rubber band idea turned out to be more of a fight than a feature.
+Covering the bottom side with tape may be more effective to prevent the board from sliding around on the smartphone.
+When combined with elastomeric protective cases, no additional material may be needed.

 Switch from FAN5331 (Rds(ON) = 0.5 Ohm, 1.6 MHz) to LM3410Y (Rds(ON) = 0.17 Ohm, 0.525 MHz and 1.6 MHz options):